 4. Amish Paste

-These are tomatoes that might have nothing to do with the Amish, and they also aren’t sold only as a paste.
+These tomatoes might have nothing to do with the Amish, and they aren’t sold only as a paste.
 But, if that all seems very confusing, then the taste won’t.
 One of the most sought-after tomatoes in recent years, the Amish Paste tomato won’t disappoint you if you can find it as a Roma replacement.
 It tastes similar to the premium quality of a San Marzano while also offering the delightful sweetness of the Roma.

 5. Big Mama